 SECOND: The books, pamphlets, periodicals, audio/video items and other library materials constituting the circulating and reference library of the Public Library shall be loaned in accordance with the rules and regulations of the B&ECPL, presently in force or as amended, to any person holding a library card duly issued by the B&ECPL or any other library within the County of Erie which, by contract with the B&ECPL, has agreed to furnish library privileges to the people of the County of Erie.
 A copy of the existing B&ECPL Circulation Policy is attached as Exhibit F. Rules and regulations implementing the Circulation Policy have been made available via the B&ECPL's website and/or Staff Intranet to the Public Library and Public Library acknowledges it has reviewed the same.
-Whenever a change in said rules and regulations is made, it will be done in consultation with the Public Library and a copy of such changes will made available to the Public Library via the B&ECPL's website and/or Staff Intranet.
+Whenever a change in said rules and regulations is made, it will be done in consultation with the Public Library via the B&ECPL's website and/or Staff Intranet.